 Dagster is a data orchestrator.
-It lets you define pipelines (DAGs) in terms of the data flow between logical components called solids.
-These pipelines can be developed locally and run anywhere.
+It lets you define jobs in terms of the data flow between logical components called ops.
+These jobs can be developed locally and run anywhere.

 Each page in this section contains:

-Solids and Pipelines are the building blocks of Dagster code.
-You use these to define orchestration graphs.
-This section covers how to define and use both solids and pipelines.
+Ops, Jobs, and Graphs are the building blocks of Dagster code.
+This section covers how to define and use both ops and jobs.

-Modes, alongside resources, enable you to separate the pipeline logic from its heavyweight external dependencies.
-This makes testing and develop data pipelines possible in various environments.
+Resources enable you to separate logic from its heavyweight external dependencies.
+This makes testing and developing data jobs possible in various environments.

 Dagster enables you to build testable and maintainable data applications.
-This section shows that Dagster enables you to unit-test your data pipelines, separate business logic from external dependencies, and run data quality tests.
+This section shows that Dagster enables you to unit-test your data jobs, separate business logic from external dependencies, and run data quality tests.

 Dagster provides a configuration system that allows you to document, schematize, and error-check your configuration.
 This section demonstrates how configurations work with different Dagster entities.

-Dagster includes gradual, opt-in typing for the inputs and outputs of solids.
+Dagster includes gradual, opt-in typing for the inputs and outputs of ops.
 This section explains how to define, use, and test types in Dagster.

-IO Managers are user-provided objects that store solid outputs and load them as inputs to downstream solids.
+IO Managers are user-provided objects that store op outputs and load them as inputs to downstream ops.
 This section explains how Dagster thinks about IO management and shows how to define and use IO managers and other IO-related features.

 Dagit is a web-based interface for viewing and interacting with Dagster objects.
 This section walks you through Dagit's functionalities and the GraphQL API used to interact with Dagster programatically.